List of criminal organizations in DC Comics: Altered Strain

+The Americans

+Created by Dr. Jacob Krigstein, the Americans were supposed to be an American super hero group but were instead sadistic slaves of their creator.
+Only five of the dozen or so members have been named.
+Those are the Commander, Tank-Man, Storm-God, Titan, and Hornet (though, one hulking member was nicknamed Creature by Swift of The Authority).

+Amos Fortune's gang

+Under the guise of Mister Memory, Amos Fortune organized Angle Man, Pied Piper, Hector Hammond, Sea-Thief, Dr. Davis, and a brainwashed Batman to battle the Justice League.

+Ani-Men

+When Repli-Tech Industries was going under, CEO Rex Rogan had his top scientist Doctor Lovecraft transform its board into the Ani-Men.
+Rogan became Maximus Rex, his assistant Reena into a cat-woman, and they were joined by others like Rowl and Gargantus.

+Anti-Green Lantern Corps

+An army of artificial beings created by the Weaponers of Qward, the Anti-Green Lantern Corps were equipped with black antimatter power rings which shortened their lifespan with its use.

 Anti-Justice League

 The Anti-Justice League is a short-lived villain group assembled by Queen Bee.
-It consists of Brainiac, Chronos, Clayface II, Gorilla Grodd, Harpy, Merlyn, Ocean Master, and Sinestro.
+It consists of Brainiac, Chronos, Clayface, Gorilla Grodd, Harpy, Merlyn, Ocean Master, and Sinestro.

+Anti-Kryptonian Brigade

+Formed by Manchester Black, the Anti-Kryptonian Brigade was composed of Master Jailer, Bizarro, Mongul, and Silver Banshee.

+Anti-Living

+Anti-Superman Gang

+Originally founded by "Ace" Manton, the Anti-Superman Gang is a series of groups generally of human beings who sought to eliminate Superman.

+Anunnaki

+An offshoot of the Oans, Nergal and his servants Ereskigal, Tiamat, Pazuzu, Humbaba, Enkimdu, and Kulullu enslaved early humans in Mesopotamia before being imprisoned in the dimension Kurnugi.

+Army of Alfreds

+A trio of Alfred Pennyworths from across the Dark Multiverse in service of the Dark Knights.

+Army of Crime

+Founded by General Scarr, the Army of Crime sought to take over crime in Gotham City.
+Its members included Colonel Sulphur, Major Disaster, and Captain Cutlass.

 Aryan Brigade

 The Aryan Brigade is a group associated with the Aryan Nation that serve as their purifiers.

 The first incarnation of the group consists of Backlash, Blind Faith, Golden Eagle, Heatmonger, and Iron Cross.

 The second incarnation of the group consists of Backlash, Bonehead, Luftwaffe, and Rebel.

 ASP

 The Neo-Nazi terrorist organization known as the ASP (short for American Supremacist Party) first appeared in Checkmate #1.
 The group was responsible for a series of fatal bombings and attempted to release a weaponized biological agent.

 Assassination Bureau

-The Assassination Bureau is an organization of metahuman assassins led by the mysterious Breathtaker, the Bureau was hired by the 2000 Committee to kill Firestorm.
+The Assassination Bureau is an organization of metahuman assassins led by Breathtaker, the Bureau was hired by the 2000 Committee to kill Firestorm.
 Known operatives are Stratos (aerokinetic), the Mindboggler (telepathy), and Incognito (shape shifter).
 First appears in Fury of Firestorm #29 (November 1984).